Pehr Henrik Ling: Legacy

 When Ling died of tuberculosis in 1839, he had charged three of his pupils with carrying on his legacy.
-These pupils were Lars Gabriel Branting (1799–1881), who succeeded Ling as principal of the Institute; August Georgii, who became sub-director of the Institute; and his own son, Hjalmar Ling (1820–1886).
+These pupils were Lars Gabriel Branting (1799–1881), who succeeded Ling as principal of the institute; August Georgii, who became sub-director of the institute; and his own son, Hjalmar Ling (1820–1886).
 These three, along with Major Thure Brandt, who from c.
 1861 specialized in the treatment of women (gynecological gymnastics), are regarded as the pioneers of Swedish medical gymnastics.

 Although Ling is sometimes credited as the father of Swedish massage, it was not a part of his Gymnastic Movements nor the curriculum of the Royal Central Gymnastic Institute founded by Ling in 1813.
 The Swedish massage techniques effleurage (long, gliding strokes), petrissage (lifting and kneading the muscles), friction (firm, deep, circular rubbing movements), tapotement (brisk tapping or percussive movements), and vibration (rapidly shaking or vibrating specific muscles) are largely credited to Johann Georg Mezger (1838–1909).

-Some sources mention that Ling learned massage from a Chinese friend, Ming, but this was an invention of Ling’s rivals, in an effort to discredit his work.
+Some sources mention that Ling learned massage from a Chinese friend, Ming, but this was an invention of Ling's rivals, in an effort to discredit his work.
 Although Ling was probably aware of Chinese massage, he instead developed a system of integrated manual therapy, combining physical training and gymnastic procedures with knowledge of anatomy, physiology, and pathology.
 He was the first to publish and popularize such a system with modern scientific knowledge.

 Ling's system of medical gymnastics also influenced later institutions and systems.
 The Gymnastic Orthopedic Institute was founded in Stockholm in 1822 by Nils Åkerman, which from 1827 received a government grant.
 Around 1857, Gustav Zander developed a medico-mechanical system of gymnastics, known by his name, founding the Zander Institute at Stockholm in 1865.
 At the Stockholm Gymnastic Central Institute, qualified medical faculties have supervised the medical department since 1864.
 The Dedham Public Schools began teaching the Ling System in 1893.

-Broadly speaking, there have been two streams of development in the Swedish gymnastics founded on Ling's beginnings, either in a conservative direction, making certain forms of gymnastic exercises subsidiary to the prescriptions of orthodox medical science, or else in an extremely progressive direction, making these exercises a substitute for any other treatment, and claiming them as cures for diseases.
-A representative of the latter, more extreme section was Henrik Kellgren (1837–1916), who had a special school and following.

 Other accounts of Dr Ling's practice and philosophies were published: a Handbook of Medical Gymnastics (English edition, 1899) by Anders Wide of Stockholm represents the more conservative practice.
 Henrik Kellgren's system is partially based on Ling's, and is described in The Elements of Kellgren's Manual Treatment (1903) by Edgar F. Cyriax, who, before earning his MD at Edinburgh, had served at the Stockholm Institute as a gymnastic director.
 See also the encyclopedic work Sweden: its people and its industry: historical and statistical handbook (1904), p.
 348, edited by Gustav Sandburg for the Swedish government.